What

 researched in the 1980s for predicting software creation.
 400

-logical units per man-month.
-In advanced languages that is almost
+logical units per programmer per month.
+In advanced software languages

-equivalent to lines of code.
-People have told me they can
+that is almost equivalent to lines of code.
+People have told

-integrated, documented, debugged and released.
-When the work is done
+released.
+When the work is done and everything analyzed, hundreds of

 First time I analyzed software development was for a project in